 "August saw the largest rise in annual inflation month on month since the series was introduced almost a quarter of a century ago," said ONS statistician Jonathan Athow.

 "However, much of this is likely to be temporary as last year restaurant and cafe prices fell substantially due to the 'Eat Out To Help Out' scheme, while this year prices rose."

 Inflation in August 2020 had been depressed by the discount scheme and temporary tax cuts aimed at boosting the Covid-hit economy.

-UK economic recovery is flattening as a result of the pandemic, global supply chain bottlenecks and the elevated cost of commodities.
+The UK's economic recovery is flattening as a result of the stubborn pandemic, supply chain bottlenecks and the elevated cost of commodities.

 The economy grew at just 0.1 percent in July compared with 1.0 percent in June, recent data showed.